MAGRATHEA: an open-source spherical symmetric planet interior structure code: Summary

 The code allows users to easily modify their planet models.
 Each layer is given a phase diagram where the EOS may change based on P-T conditions.
 Multiple formulations, both thermal and non-thermal, for the EOS are implemented.
 We document in this work our built-in library of EOSs and how to add new equations.
 Our default EOSs feature up-to-date experimental results from high-pressure physics.
 We show that the choice of planet model has an effect on inferences of planet composition.

-The timings and results presented here show that \magra\ is an efficient and useful tool to characterize the possible interiors of planets. \magra\ is currently under active development and we plan future expansions to the package.
-Future work includes implementing upper mantle materials, more phases of water, thermodynamic water-ice EOSs, new atmosphere EOSs, and a graphically determined phase diagram.
+The timings and results presented here show that \magra\ is an efficient and useful tool for characterizing the possible interiors of planets. \magra\ is currently under active development and we plan future expansions to the package.
+In this version, the isentropic temperature gradient is only available for the Ice VI and Ice VII in the hydrosphere.
+Future work includes implementing additional core alloys, upper mantle materials, more phases of water, a thermodynamic Ice X, atmosphere EOSs, and a graphically determined phase diagram.
 We are currently working on a planet composition finder which returns a sample of possible interiors from a given radius and mass.
 We encourage the community to contribute and use \magra\ for their interior modeling needs.